chartjs/Chart.js/docs/docs/developers/charts.md

         ctx.restore();
     }
 });

-// Stores the controller so that the chart initialization routine can look it up with
+Custom.id = 'derivedBubble';
-// Chart.controllers[type]
+Custom.defaults = Chart.defaults.bubble;

-Chart.controllers.derivedBubble = Custom;
+// Stores the controller so that the chart initialization routine can look it up Chart.register(Custom);

 // Now we can create and use our new chart type new Chart(ctx, {